-Some say that foxes are a menace that needs to be controlled as they live under sheds, make a noise, foul on the lawn, dig up plants and eat everything and anything from dolls to plastic bins that are left outside.
+Some say that foxes are a menace that needs to be controlled as they can live under sheds, make awful noises during the night, foul the lawn, dig up plants and turn over bins before eating the contents.

-However, others blame humans for encouraging these animals for making the urban environment their home, by leaving out food and destroying hedgerows in the countryside where they normally live and forage.
+However, others blame humans for encouraging these animals to make the urban environment their home, by leaving out food and destroying hedgerows in the countryside where they normally live and forage.

 How to Discourage Foxes